aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/oidc.md

 * Description: URL of the OpenID issuer.
 Only HTTPS scheme will be accepted.
 * Type: string
 ### requiredClaims (optional)
-List of requiredClaim objects listed below.
+List of RequiredClaim objects listed below.
 Only one is supported at this time.

 ### requiredClaims[0] (optional)